marbl/MetagenomeScope/README.md

   - However, we will extract contig information from the `.txt` file (e.g. coverage) and show it in the interface as node data.

 **If your graph is not in DOT or GFA format:**
   - We will ignore the `.txt` file.
-  - Flye should only generate DOT or GFA files, so like... where did you even get this graph from :skull:
+Flye should only generate DOT or GFA files, so like... where did you even get this data from :skull:

 <hr/>
 </details>